Duckle29/blog/blog/content/posts/homeassistant_PC_power.md

 inspired by [this](https://blog.schembri.me/post/powering-a-windows-pc-via-homeassistant/) blog post however solves issues I ran into following other posts.*

+> After posting this blog post, I was made aware of a tool called [IOT Link](https://gitlab.com/iotlink/iotlink/-/wikis/home) which seems to be a neat alternative.
+I'd recommend looking at / trying this before bothering with the annoyance that is ssh on windows.
+Thanks to Luma on the homeassistant discord! :)

 I wanted to be able to, lazily from my bed, turn on/off my desktop PC.
 Having recent set up home assistant, the logical approach was to integrate it into there.
 I already had my computer set up for Wake on LAN support, and used a separate app for this, but this will only allow you to